 Trials were discarded on the basis of the following criteria: The EyeLink saccade-detection algorithm detected no saccades (2.76%), the initial saccade did not cross an imaginary line between the center and the smallest-possible target eccentricity (0.35%), an anticipatory saccade before stimulus onset was made (0.30%), or an erroneous response was given or a timeout occurred (6.26%).

 As in Experiment 1, participants executed at least one (100%) or two (64%) saccades before categorizing the objects with a button press.
 We analyzed the landing positions of these two saccades relative to the CoG , which coincided with the vertical meridian.
-Firstly, trials on which landing position or saccade latencies deviated more than 2.5 SD from participants' mean were discarded.
+Firstly, trials on which landing positions or saccade latencies deviated more than 2.5 SD from participants' mean were discarded.
 Then, as in Experiment 1, we used LME analyses to investigate whether landing positions were influenced by the objects' orientation, and, if so, whether this bias changed as a function of time.
 Again, Participant and Object were used as random effects, and Saccade Latency, Response Hand, and Target Eccentricity were used as fixed effects.

 Firstly, we investigated the direction of initial saccades that participants made in order to bring the object into foveal vision.
 On average, initial saccades landed approximately on the CoG (M = -0.005, SE = 0.003).
-As can be seen from Figure 5, the tendency to land on the CoG was especially pronounced for saccades with short latencies.
-As in Experiment 1, initial saccades with longer latencies started to deviate away from the CoG, towards the objects' action-direction side.
-Indeed, as in Experiment 1, our LME analysis revealed an inverse relationship between latencies and landing positions of initial saccades, such that the later a saccade was executed, the stronger its bias towards the action-direction side (t = -4.31, p < .0001).
+As can be seen from Figure 5, the tendency to land on the CoG was especially pronounced for saccades with short latencies (less than about 200 ms).
+As in Experiment 1, initial saccades with longer latencies started to deviate away from the CoG, towards the objects' action-direction side; again, there was an inverse relationship between the latencies and the landing positions of initial saccades, such that the later a saccade was executed, the stronger its bias towards the action-direction side (t = -4.31, p < .0001).

 Figure 5: Average gaze bias per saccade in Experiment 2 (left lines represent initial saccades, right lines represent within-object refixations), relative to the objects' CoG (which coincided with the vertical meridian) as a function of time relative to stimulus onset.
 Markers indicate saccade-latency bin means, and are plotted for visualization purposes only.
 Blue dotted lines indicate the linear regressions yielded by the two LME analyses, and shaded areas indicate 95% confidence intervals around their respective intercepts.
 Consequently, no overlap with the reference point (gray horizontal line) indicates that gaze bias is significantly different from zero (p < .05).
 The slope of the relationship between latencies and landing positions indicates whether the direction or the strength of the bias changed over time.
 Red-dotted horizontal lines indicate the landing positions of two simulated, saliency-driven saccades.
 These were simulated on the basis of saliency maps that were generated for the displays used in Experiment 2 (see 'Saliency Simulation').

 Secondly, we investigated the direction of within-object refixations.
 Figure 5 shows that, as in Experiment 1, on average these were directed towards the action-direction side (M = -0.176, SE = 0.012).
 Moreover, as in Experiment 2, this bias remained present throughout the entire distribution of refixation latencies.
-In contrast to Experiment 2, the correlation between landing position and saccade latency even remained significant for refixations (t = -2.89, p = .004), indicating that, on average, the strength of the bias kept increasing over time.
-Again, however, 'time being elapsed since stimulus onset' is not sufficient to explain the strength of the action-direction bias, because initial saccades and refixations almost overlapped in latencies (see x-axis), but not in gaze bias (see gap on the y-axis).
+In contrast to Experiment 1, the correlation between landing position and saccade latency even remained significant for refixations (t = -2.89, p = .004), indicating that, on average, the strength of the bias kept increasing over time.
+Again, however, the time that elapsed since stimulus onset was not sufficient to explain the strength of the action-direction bias, because the latest initial saccades and the earliest refixations almost overlapped in latencies (see x-axis), but not in gaze bias (see gap on the y-axis).
 None of the other effects were significant.